Friends of Myakka River |

 The park is famous for its diverse wildlife.
 You can see alligators and wading birds from the park drive year-round.
 In the winter, ducks and shorebirds feed in the shallows as bald eagles and ospreys fish from above.
 Sandhill cranes nest along the water's edge.
 Twelve miles of the Wild and Scenic River flow through the park.

 Lower Myakka Lake lies in the 7,500-acre Wilderness Preserve south of SR 72.
 From the lake the river courses for several miles through a narrow, serpentine channel, bordered by spanish moss-laden branches of live oaks and graceful, arching trunks of sabal palm trees.
-These miles of solitude and undisturbed banks are ideal for canoeing.
-A privately-owned dam prevents access during periods of low water.
-It may be necessary to push the canoe through shallow areas.
-Remember, the uplands are private property.
+These miles of solitude and undisturbed banks are ideal for paddling.
+Kayak/ canoe lanuches are avaiable at Venice Myakka River Park, Snook Haven, Deer Praire Creek, Senator Bob Johnson's Landing, Upper Myakka Lake and near the park bridge within Myakka Rver State Park.
+It may be necessary to portage through shallow areas during periods of low water.

 Vegetation along the shore of the lower river reflects the saline influence of tidal waters.
 Narrow, tree-lined banks give way to a vista of spreading marshes.
 Mangrove trees appear with increasing frequency and manatees may be seen.